 Submit your application in Finnish or Swedish.
 However, the application for the approval of designer’s competence must be submitted in English.

 Project authorisations are usually granted for a period of three years.
 Five-year authorisations can be granted through the simplified procedure.

 An officer is assigned to each request for authorisation within two or three weeks of receipt, at which point the officer also informs the applicant of an estimated processing time.
-It usually takes between three and five weeks from the receipt of a new application for the competent division of the Project Authorisation Board to review it.
+It usually takes between three and five weeks from the receipt of a new application for the section of the Project Authorisation Board to review it.

-Both the Regional State Administrative Agency’s officer and the Project Authorisation Board’s competent division may need to ask for more information from the applicant, which can lead to delays.
+Both the Regional State Administrative Agency’s officer and the the Board section may need to ask for more information from the applicant, which can lead to delays.
 The decision is issued within 40 working days of the date on which all pending questions have been answered by the applicant.

 If you need a decision on your request urgently, mention this in your application and explain your reasons.
-The divisions of the Project Authorisation Board convene up to three times every month except in July, and applications are usually processed on a first-come, first-served basis.
+The sections of the Project Authorisation Board convene up to three times every month except in July, and applications are usually processed on a first-come, first-served basis.

 Our processing fees are based on the Government Decree on Charges Payable for the Services of Regional State Administrative Agencies.
 The amount depends on the volume of work involved in processing each application.